gdsfactory/gdsfactory/docs/connect.md

 The idea is to associate one symbol per type of section.
 A section is uniquely defined by the component, its selected input and its selected output.

-The mapping between symbols and components is supplied by a dictionnary.
+The mapping between symbols and components is supplied by a dictionary.
-The actual chain of components is supplied by a string or a list
+The actual chain of components is supplied by a ASCII string where each character represents one component.